tmssd/kb/docs/Dev/Prg/Langs/Js/index.md

        username2 Mr. Grinch */
     ```

-+ `Object.values()`: returns an **array** of a given object's own enumerable property values, in the same order as that provided by a `for...in` loop.
++ `Object.values()`: returns an **array** of a given object's own enumerable property **values**, in the same order as that provided by a `for...in` loop.
 (The only difference is that a `for...in` loop enumerates properties in the prototype chain as well.)
 The ordering of the properties is the same as that given by looping over the property values of the object manually.

     ```js
     const object1 = {